 make them alone.
 Look to your family, your doctor, and your friends for help

 directive, you'll need to follow these four important steps:

 - Get the living will and medical power of

 attorney forms for your state, or use a universal form that has been approved by many states.

 - Forms are different in each state.
 In general, doctors will respect your wishes even if you have a form from a different state.

 - You can get the

 forms in a doctor's office, hospital, law office, state or local office for the

-aging, senior center, or nursing home.
+aging, senior center, nursing home, or online.